sbb-design-systems/lyne-components/src/components/sbb-navigation/readme.md

 ## Accessibility

 When a navigation action is marked to indicate the user is currently on that page, `aria-current="page"` should be set on that action.
-Similarly, if a navigation action is marked to indicate a selected option (e.g. the selected language) `aria-selected` should be set on that action.
+Similarly, if a navigation action is marked to indicate a selected option (e.g. the selected language) `aria-pressed` should be set on that action.

 <!-- Auto Generated Below -->